samnoh/DateCountdown/README.md

 You can change colors for future, present and past countdowns as well

 The default colors are the followings:
-Future: White/Black
+* Future: White/Black
-Present: Green
+* Present: Green
-Past: Blue
+* Past: Blue

 ### Add/Edit Dates
-Should be written in this format, otherwise it skips the wrong line.
+Should be written in this format,

 For example,

 25/12/18 Christmas

-This line will be ignored

-31/12/18 Last day of the year
+Otherwise it skips the wrong line.